improving-minnesota/angular-training/labs/lab-07-factories.md

 ###### Test posting an error message
 - Locate the `TODO` near line #52 and add the following test:

+- Test the `notifications.error` method creates the correct configuration.
+  - Call the `notifications.error` method with an error message.
+  - Verify that:
+    - The message is set in the configuration.
+    - The message `type` is 'error'.
+    - The property, `showCloseButton` is set to true.
+    - The `id` is set to 'error-message'.

 ```javascript
 it('should post an error message', function () {
   notifications.error('oh noze');